HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Proposal Submission Process

-Investigators who are not affiliated with a DBPNet site who want to submit a proposal to DBPNet should develop the preliminary proposal in collaboration with an investigator at a DBPNet member site.
+Investigators who are not affiliated with a DBPNet site who want to submit a proposal to DBPNet should develop the LOII in collaboration with an investigator at a DBPNet member site.
 If the preliminary proposal is accepted, the investigator may apply to have his or her site recognized as an affiliated research site for the purposes of developing the full protocol and conducting the study.

 If you are interested in submitting a proposal and are at a site that is NOT represented on the Steering Committee, please contact Program Manager Jaclyn Cacia.